saddiqueasad1/pokeman-person/README.md

 #### Requirements:

 1. **Map Display**:
-    - Integrate Google Map or MapBox with React Native and Expo(Expo Go 51).
+    - Integrate Google Map with React Native and Expo(Expo Go 51).
     - Display a styled map (`mapStyles.js`) with user and event (house) markers.
 2. **User Markers**:
     - Display user markers on the map with live coordinates.